Blood is always red

 - Dead Space 3 is perhaps the most heinous offender.
 The Sovereign Colonies Galactic Expedition wiped itself out 200 years prior to the events of the game...
 But there is plenty of splattered blood around the place that's just slightly darker in color, rather than completely bleached or at least brown.
 Gets downright ridiculous in the pressurized, properly oxygenated environment of the derelict starships in orbit around Tau Volantis.

-- Possibly justified with a bit of Fridge Logic Late in the game you find a leaper thats been pined to a wall, and a note near by that tells you that, even after you shoot them to pieces, the cells in a necromorphs don't die, seemingly kept "alive" by the Marker Signal.
-If it's necromorph blood (And after two hundred years, it would be) then it couldn't degrade.
+- Possibly justified with a bit of Fridge Logic: Late in the game you find a leaper that's been pinned to a wall, and a note near by that tells you that, even after you shoot them to pieces, the cells in a necromorph don't die, seemingly kept "alive" by the Marker Signal.
+If it's necromorph blood (and after two hundred years, it would be) then it couldn't degrade.

 - In Dragon Age, blood never seems to dry.
 Maybe warriors clean their armour off frequently, but one would assume mages in cloth robes/light armour or rogues in light/medium leather armour would have some trouble getting all the stains off.

-- Uncharted: Drake's Fortune averts this trope properly; Drake comes across a beached U-Boat, whose crew were really torn up by something.
+- Uncharted: Drakes Fortune averts this trope properly; Drake comes across a beached U-Boat, whose crew were really torn up by something.
 Over the decades, all the blood on the surfaces and corpses has faded to a rusty brown that's not even recognizable as blood unless you know what to look for.
-The game also averts the similarly universal Soft Water.

 - Exaggerated/ Parodied in Super Meat Boy.
 The titular Meat Boy bleeds everywhere, leaving a bright red trail everywhere he runs and jumps.
 And yes, when you are inevitably shredded by the many, many buzzsaws, they stain red too.
 If you fall onto them repeatedly, they become bloodier and bloodier with each death.